 The program is guided by an overarching set of principles designed to: (a) integrate theory, research, and practice; (b) infuse multicultural issues throughout; (c) provide a sequential, cumulative, and graded in complexity experience that enhances coherency and depth; (d) encourage active collaboration among students and foster cooperative classroom and program environments; and (e) meet NCSPP core professional competencies.

-The Psy.D. program has established the following goals, objectives, and competencies for students in the program.
-A detailed listing of these goals, objectives, and competencies is presented in the Program Policies and Procedures Handbook available on the program's website at:
+The Psy.D. program has established the following aims: